3p3v/rs232_remote_access/libs/core/core_agn/defs/README.md

-Module contains all definitions mentioned by protocol specyfication.
+Module contains all definitions mentioned by protocol specification.